Failure to demonstrate the fifth middle phalanx (late calcification of the middle phalanx of the fifth finger) |

 Opinions vary.

-categorically rule out chromosome disorders.
+out chromosome

 However, it is neither medically indicated nor recommended that every pregnant woman